atomist/sdm/README.md

 ## "Blueprint" interfaces and classes

+## Binary Dependencies
+You will need the following on the deployment node:

+- `git` binary
+- JDK
+- Maven, with `mvn` on the path

 ## Environment Variables
 For the optional Checkstyle integration to work, set up a Checkstyle environment variable as follows: